 The GOP leaderboard

-So far, the primary has shaped up to be a lopsided two-way contest between Trump and DeSantis.
+So far, the primary has shaped up to be a triumphant return to national politics for Trump, and a contest for second place between his rivals.
 It’s not clear that DeSantis has what it takes to best Trump, his former mentor who remains beloved by the base despite the criminal charges against him.
-That could leave room for another candidate, potentially Vivek Ramaswamy, who’s polling a distant third, to emerge as a credible challenger to Trump during the debates.
+And despite her best efforts, former ambassador and Gov. Nikki Haley, who’s polling third, has also yet to emerge as a credible challenger to Trump.

 Former President Trump

-The GOP primary has been overshadowed by the criminal charges against Trump in the four cases over his involvement in the January 6, 2021, insurrection, his retention of classified documents after he left office, and hush money payments made during his 2016 campaign.
+The GOP primary has been overshadowed by the criminal charges against Trump in the four cases over his involvement in the January 6, 2021, Capitol insurrection, his retention of classified documents after he left office, and hush money payments made during his 2016 campaign.
 He now faces a total of 91 counts and potential prison time.
+That’s aside from the civil cases he faces, including one that could strip him of his New York businesses.

 Fighting the charges has in some respects weighed down Trump’s campaign: He has used more than $59.2 million of his campaign funds to pay his legal bills, and his court dates will continue to interfere with his busy campaign schedule.
 But the court cases have also seemed to boost Trump’s popularity among the Republican base, as he has only expanded his polling lead following each indictment.
 That would suggest that his supporters believe the cases are indeed the product of a “political witch hunt,” as Trump has often spuriously claimed.

 That may help Trump win the primary.
 However, it remains to be seen whether these indictments will cause moderates and independents to turn away from the former president.
 If Trump were to lose those voters, that could cause serious problems for him.
-In head-to-head matchups versus President Joe Biden over the last month, some polls have Trump winning by as much as 8 percentage points, while others have him losing by as much as 13 percentage points.
+In head-to-head matchups versus President Joe Biden over the last month, some polls have Trump winning key states by as much as 9 percentage points, while others have him narrowly losing.
 Much could change before November 2024, but should Trump be his party’s nominee, those numbers suggest a tight race in which losing moderates and independents could be the difference between victory and defeat.

 Despite this, Trump isn’t facing much criticism from his right flank, with his Republican opponents treading lightly in using the investigations against him to attack him as unfit for another term.
 Recognizing his continued grip on the Republican primary voters and the risk of alienating them, the candidates have largely refrained from criticizing Trump directly.
 But in so doing, they have also struggled to carve out distinct lanes and present a clear argument for why the party should dump Trump.